Cleistocactus smaragdiflorus

 Cleistocactus smaragdiflorus is a species of Cleistocactus found in Bolivia and Argentina.

 Description

-Cleistocactus smaragdiflorus grows as a shrub with branched, arched to creeping shoots at the base and reaches heights of growth of up to 1 meter with a diameter of 2 to 3 centimeters.
+Cleistocactus smaragdiflorus grows as a shrub with branched, arched to creeping shoots at the base and reaches heights of growth of up to 1 meter with a diameter of 2 to 3 cm.
 There are 12 to 14 low ribs present.
 The 4 to 6 yellowish or brown central spines are 1.5 to 3.5 inches long.
-The 10 to 34 radial spines that are up to 10 millimeters long.
+The 10 to 34 radial spines that are up to 10 mm long.

-The tubular, straight flowers are erect and 4 to 5 centimeters long.
+The tubular, straight flowers are erect and 4 to 5 cm long.
 The flower tube is red to pink.
 The bracts are little spread.
 The stylus protrudes slightly from the flower.
-The spherical fruits reach a diameter of up to 1.5 centimeters.
+The spherical fruits reach a diameter of up to 1.5 cm.